ananthuksanthosh/office-network-simulation/README.md

 Network| Subnet| Description
 Core ↔ Edge| 10.0.0.0/24| Router-to-router communication
-Office Network| 192.168.10.0/24| HR, IT, FIN departments Admin Network| 192.168.20.0/24| Secure administrative systems Customer Network| 192.168.50.0/24| DHCP-based external users
+Office Network| 192.168.10.0/24| HR, IT, Finance
+Admin Network| 192.168.20.0/24| Secure admin systems Customer Network| 192.168.50.0/24| DHCP-based users

 ---

 ⚙️ Features Implemented

-- Static IP configuration for internal office systems
+- Static IP addressing for internal office systems
 - DHCP configuration for customer network
-- NAT configuration for internet access
+- NAT for internet connectivity
-- Static routing between core and edge routers
+- Static routing between routers
 - Firewall implementation using extended ACL
 - Network segmentation for improved security

 ---

-🔐 Security Implementation (Firewall)
+🔐 Security Implementation

-An extended Access Control List (ACL) is configured on the core router to enforce security policies:
+An extended ACL is configured on the core router to enforce access control:

-- Administrative systems are allowed to access all networks
+- Admin network has full access to all networks
-- Office and customer networks are restricted from accessing the admin network
+- Office and customer networks cannot access the admin network
 - ACL rules are applied on multiple interfaces to ensure complete protection

-This ensures that sensitive administrative resources remain secure while maintaining overall network connectivity.

 ---

-🔄 Data Flow Explanation
+🔄 Data Flow

-- Office Users:
+Office Users:
-  PC → Core Switch → Core Router → Edge Router → Internet
+PC → Switch → Core Router → Edge Router → Internet

-- Customer Users:
+Customer Users:
 Device → Switch → Edge Router → Internet

-- Admin Users:
+Admin Users:
-  Admin systems can communicate with all internal and external networks
+Admin can access all internal and external networks

 ---

-🚀 How to Run the Project
+🚀 How to Run

 1. Install GNS3 and Oracle VM VirtualBox
 2. Download the project file from the link below
 3. Import the project into GNS3
-4. Start all network devices
+4. Start all devices
-5. Open VPCS terminals for each PC
+5. Open VPCS terminals
-6. Verify connectivity using ping commands
+6. Test connectivity using ping commands

 ---

-⭐ Key Highlights
+⭐ Highlights

 - Designed a multi-network enterprise topology
 - Implemented firewall security using ACL